bullet-train-co/magic_test/README.md

 When you're done writing the test interactively, you can press <kbd>Control</kbd> + <kbd>D</kbd> to finish running the test.

 You can re-run `rails test:system:write managing_new_thing` to have the test execute up until the point where you stopped, and then re-enter the debugging session to continue writing the test.
 This is a great workflow for testing your work as you go.

+## Write tests through your actions in the browser

+Once you are in interactive test creation mode (ie you hit the call to `write_test_interactively`), you can also write your tests by simply using your app in the browser window.
+You can click on buttons and links, fill in forms and do most other things the way you would as a normal user.
+If you want to add an assert statement, highlight some text on the page and right click to open the context menu.
+From there, you can assert that the highlighted text exists.

+The interactive actions you make in your app are not automatically written to your test.
+When you are ready to write your actions out to the test, go to the terminal window and type `flush`.
+This will flush all your recent actions out to the test.

+Most common actions are supported and we use intelegent matching to find the most appropriate selectors for your `click_on` and `fill_in` statements.

 ## Development